Amanda Root: Life and career

 She was a remarkably complete actress even in her early twenties, when physically she looked little more than a child.
 With her dark soulful eyes she could command a stage, and the Royal Shakespeare Company saw her talent very early on.

 She worked regularly with the RSC in Stratford-upon-Avon and London from 1983 to 1991, including playing the role of Juliet to Daniel Day-Lewis's Romeo; a very young Lady Macbeth; Cressida to Ralph Fiennes's Troilus, and Rosaline to his Berowne.
+She also appeared as Jessica opposite Ian McDiarmid's Shylock in The Merchant of Venice.